ok-hoff/f23-project-3-ok_hoff/README.rst

 .. _Linux Kernel coding style: https://www.kernel.org/doc/html/v5.8/process/coding-style.html

-Resources
+5) Resources
 ---------

-You will be using the following pthread library calls:
+You will be using some or all of the following pthread library calls:

 - ``pthread_create``
 - ``pthread_join``